anuxlab/pynip/README.md

 ---

 ### 📬 Contact
-Feel free to reach out via email for collaboration or opportunities.
+Feel free to reach out via any of the listed emails for collaboration or opportunities.

 <sub>*Reflects most recent update (auto-sync not enabled).
 Last updated: Sep 2025.</sub>